nosound2/RSNA-Hemorrhage/README.md

     train the models and the submissions

 -   Notebooks – folder, holds jupyter notebooks to prepare metadata, training and inferencing Zahar’s shallow networks, end ensembling the full solution.
+    It should be run in order appearing in this document below.

 Setup
 =====

+## Yuval:

 ### HARDWARE: (The following specs were used to create the original solution)